stolostron/multiclusterhub-operator/docs/functional-tests-explained.md

 ## Running development functional tests

 Running a development functional test assumes that the MCH Operator is already running, as this will not attempt to install a subscription due to the different development approaches of installing the Operator.
 The development approach also runs the functional tests directly on the local machine.
-Ensure after

 ### Run the install functional tests directly